jamiekasulis/jamiekasulis.github.io/design-manifesto.md

 ### 2. BE OPEN TO NEW IDEAS

-**Being open to new ideas allowed pushed me to see the value in ideas that were not my own.
-It also pushed me to experiment with the different directions my design could take.**
+**Being open to new ideas allowed me to see the value in ideas that were not my own.
+It also pushed me to experiment with the different directions my design could go.**

 Thinking more deeply about brainstorming was the first step in learning to have an open mind for design.
 While reading about brainstorming, it became clear to me that facilitating brainstorming sessions is a skill (Sutton), and one that I certainily have not developed much at all.
-That said, being primed on some brainstorming best practices-- such as to try to *build* off of teammates' ideas  wherever you can (Sutton)-- did help me both respect and work with the creativity that all of us brought to the team.
+That said, being primed on some brainstorming best practices-- such as to try to *build* off of teammates' ideas  wherever you can (Sutton)-- did help us build off of each other's creativity.

 ![Task Sketches](/img/task_sketches.jpeg)
-Image by Dana Chung for the Museums for All project
+Image by Dana Chung for the Museums for All project.
 Caption: Quick sketches exploring different design mediums, features, and tasks.

 In the early days of our design process, we had to rapidly [sketch](https://museumsforall.github.io/2018-10-12-task-sketches/) out design ideas for different forms, interactions, features, and tasks.
 This meant that, rather than dwelling on the idea of making a mobile app that does typical mobile app functions X, Y, and Z, I had to experiment with other ideas.
 We tossed around the idea of making an audio-based interface, for example, and so I had to consider the unique affordances of that medium whereas I might otherwise have disqualified it immediately if we hadn't done the sketches.